 The Bob-a-Lot is a very self-explanatory, but intriguing interactive toy.
 You simply load it up with treats or food at the top.
 For your dog to get any food or treats, he or she must bobble and wobble the toy.
 You can control how easy or difficult it is for your dog to get at the treats or kibble, by adjusting the openings around the toy appropriately.

 Like the Bob-a-Lot, this next product from Zellar is another highly effective and stimulating interactive dog feeding toy.
 Made from high-quality polycarbonate and ABS, it is not only tough and easy to clean, but also completely safe for your four-legged family member.
 Its egg shape not only makes it fun for your dog to wobble around but can help to stop him/her trying to get it into their mouth to break.

 It’s a very easy toy to setup and fill up with your dog’s favourite snacks or even a portion of their daily dry food.
-To make things harder or easier for your dog, depending on how well they get on with the toy, you can adjust the size of the holes where the toys leak out.
+To make things harder or easier for your dog, depending on how well they get on with the toy, you can adjust the size of the holes on the treat dispenser where the toys leak out.
 At the top of the tow there are three holes that help to encourage your dog to go hunting for food.

 6. IFOYO Squeak Dog Toys

 Interactive puzzle dog toys, like this plush offering from IFOYO, are a great way of making dogs use their brains.
 This product is essentially a doggy hide and seek toy.
 It’s been made from high-quality and tear resistant plush to stop it from falling apart too easily.

 The toy consists of a base and three bee toys made from the same plush material.
 The toys fit inside the holes in the base for your dog to try and fish out.
 As well as being attracted to the softness of the plush material, your dog will also love the fact that the individual toys squeak when squeezed.
 You may not be as thrilled, though, after a while!